Multinomial method for option pricing under Variance Gamma: Abstract

 \section{Abstract}

 This paper presents a multinomial method for option pricing when the underlying asset follows an exponential Variance Gamma process.
-The continuous time Variance Gamma process is approximated by a discrete time Markov chain with the same first four cumulants.
-This approach is particularly convenient for pricing American and Bermudan options, which can be exercised at any time up to expiration date.
-Numerical computations of European and American options are presented, and compared with results obtained with finite differences methods and with the Black Scholes model.
+The continuous time Variance Gamma process is approximated by a continuous time process with the same first four cumulants, and then discretized in time and space.
+This approach is particularly convenient for pricing American and Bermudan options, which can be exercised before the expiration date.
+Numerical computations of European and American options are presented, and compared with results obtained with finite differences methods and with the Black-Scholes prices.